 If you use Logmein for remote access you can operate your rig from just any PC connected to the internet - it only needs to have Skype installed.
 No ham-radio specific program is needed.

-Warning: if you do as I have done there is a risk that you will get addicted to it.
-In particular the iPhone will most likely do justthatThanks to remote control I have ben far more QRV than I would otherwise have been.
+If you do like me you will most likely get addicted to it Since I started using remote control I have been far more QRV than I would otherwise have been.